wearenotmachines/KanbanBoardImplementation/README.md

 }
 ```
 - in addition, if the project that this task belongs to is not active, it is added to the active projects array
-- _todo_ - add the user to the project and remove them from all others

 ##Toggl Client data lookup
 The following methods return data directly from Toggl.